 Why?
 Because we know when we look and feel our best, we’re living our lives to the full.

-We also know about the importance of mental fitness
+We’re also mindful about the importance of mental fitness

 But what about financial fitness?

-Yet though we are becoming increasingly open about discussing our mental wellbeing, few of us are able to have a conversation about money without cringing.
-This is a shame because money is the biggest cause of stress for millennials in the UK.
+It’s a shame that we can’t speak about it more openly because money is the biggest cause of stress for millennials in the UK.
 And millennials are twice as likely to stress over money than their parents.
-We need to talk about it.
+Money troubles are real — and we need to talk about it.

-Getting to grips with your finances is a massive opportunity to increase your wellbeing
+Taking control of your finances is a massive opportunity to improve your wellbeing

 We know money is the biggest cause of stress for millennials in the UK.
 And we know stress wreaks havoc on our bodies and minds.
 That’s why building financial health can be hugely beneficial to our overall wellbeing.

 Take a moment to imagine if money was no longer something you worried about.
 What would it feel like?